Janny221199/IT-Cheat-Sheets/Software-Engineering/Web/Positioning Elements.md

 ![](attachments/Pasted%20image%2020230618062559.png)

 ## Scrolling with absolute
-- it is moved out of a page if we scroll because its is "sticky"
+- it is moved out of a page if we scroll because its is not "sticky" / fixed
 ```css
 #two {
   background-color: #c95bc7;